 Test all things; hold fast what is good.

-Yesterday, we covered how the essential starting point of true Christianity is a genuine belief in God.
+In the post about John 14:1, we covered how the essential starting point of true Christianity is a genuine belief in God.
 In 1 Thessalonians 5:21 the apostle Paul shows us the great extent to which that belief in God extends into every aspect of our lives.
 God’s way of life revealed through the Bible is to be the filter through which we “test,” or examine, all ideas, beliefs and activities.